Battles of Khalkhin Gol: Commemoration

-The anniversary of the battle was first celebrated in 1969, on the occasion of its 30th anniversary.
+The anniversary of the battle was first celebrated in the Soviet Union in 1969, on the occasion of its 30th anniversary.
 After its 50th anniversary, in 1989, it dwindled in importance, going down to the level of academic debates and lectures.
 Only recently has the anniversary made a resurgence as an important event in Mongolian history.

-The Mongolian town of Choibalsan, in the Dornod Province where the battle was fought, is the location of the "G. K. Zhukov Museum", dedicated to Zhukov and the 1939 battle.
+The Mongolian town of Choibalsan, in the Dornod Province, where the battle was fought, is the location of the "G. K. Zhukov Museum", dedicated to Zhukov and the 1939 battle.
 Ulaanbaatar also has a "G. K. Zhukov Museum" with information about the battle.
 The latter museum was opened on 19 August 1979 in the presence of Yumjaagiin Tsedenbal and Zhukov's three daughters.
-During the 70th, 75th and 80th anniversaries of the battle in 2009, 2014 and 2019, respectively, the President of Russia has taken part in the celebrations alongside the President of Mongolia and Soviet and Mongolian veterans, with the celebration often coinciding with a state visit.
+During the 70th, 75th 80th, and 85th anniversaries of the battle in 2009, 2014, 2019, and 2024, respectively, the president of Russia took part in the celebrations alongside the president of Mongolia and Soviet and Mongolian veterans, with the celebration often coinciding with a state visit.

 On the 80th anniversary, in 2019, a military parade was held in Choibalsan on Independence Square, which featured tactical formations of the Russian Armed Forces' Eastern Military District and the Mongolian Armed Forces, all of whom were participants in the joint Russian-Mongolian military exercises "Selenga-2019" the previous month.
 Parades were held in the federal subjects of Russia that surround and have a close relationship with Mongolia, such as Buryatia, Yakutia and the Altai Republic.
 In the Buryat capital of Ulan-Ude, a parade was held in the capital.
 In addition, a concert on Sükhbaatar Square took place on 28 August, during which the Russian Alexandrov Ensemble together with the Mongolian singers gave a performance.